istio/istio.io/content/en/docs/ambient/usage/debugging/index.md

 spiffe://cluster.local/ns/default/sa/sleep                    Root     Available     true           bad086c516cce777645363cb8d731277     2034-04-24T03:31:05Z     2024-04-26T03:31:05Z
 {{< /text >}}

 Using these commands, you can check that ztunnel proxies are  configured with all the expected workloads and TLS certificate.
-Missing information can be used for troubleshooting any networking errors.
+Additionally, nissing information can be used for troubleshooting any networking errors.

+You may use the `all` option to view all parts of the ztunnel-config with a single CLI command:

+{{< text bash >}}
+$ istioctl x ztunnel-config all -o json
+{{< /text >}}

 You can also view the raw configuration dump of a ztunnel proxy via a `curl` to an endpoint inside its pod: